Oneirical/bevy_tgfp/tutorial/5-laser-sumo-rave.md

     /// All effects appear at the same time.
     Simultaneous,
     /// Effects appear one at a time, in a queue.
-    /// `duration` is how long it takes to unroll the entire queue.
+    /// `duration` is how long it takes to move from one effect to the next.
     Sequential { duration: f32 },
 }